mmolinar/til/brew.md

 Install Rbenv.
 Rbenv is like a brew for Ruby (Gestionnaire de Ruby).
 Everytime we use Ruby we'll do it using Rbenv.
 `brew install rbenv`

+Install to make sure rails db:.... 'always' works.
+`brew install rbenv-bundle-exec`

+Avoid to run `gem install bundler` after installing a new ruby version with rbenv Not necessary if I install Ruby with
+`brew install rbenv-bundler`

 ## Main Usage